JelleZijlstra/typing-spec/spec/spec.rst

 extended to support subscription to denote expected types for container elements.
 Example::

-  from typing import Mapping, Set
+  from collections.abc import Mapping

-  def notify_by_email(employees: Set[Employee], overrides: Mapping[str, str]) -> None: ...
+  def notify_by_email(employees: set[Employee], overrides: Mapping[str, str]) -> None: ...

 Generics can be parameterized by using a factory available in ``typing`` called ``TypeVar``.
 Example::

-  from typing import Sequence, TypeVar
+  from collections.abc import Sequence from typing import TypeVar

   T = TypeVar('T')      # Declare type variable